EC Scholars Navigation

 Scholarship(s) Awarded: Dowdy Student Stores EC Scholars Award

 There are several reasons I chose to attend East Carolina University.
-One reason was that East Carolina University is opening a dental school.
+One reason was that East Carolina University has the new dental school.
 Since I am interested in studying dentistry, the dental school was a definite positive to me.
-Another reason I chose to be a pirate was the people.
+Another reason I chose to be a pirate was the people on campus.
 If you are going to be on a ship for four years, you might as well like the crew.
-I toured many campuses during my college search.
-I had it narrowed down to East Carolina University and one other school on the day I made my final decision of which college to attend.
-That morning my mother and I took a tour of the other school.
-We went on a general tour and looked around campus.
+I toured many campuses during my college search and had narrowed my choices down to East Carolina University and one other school.
+On the day I made my final decision of which college to attend my mother and I took a tour of the other school in the morning.
+We went on a general tour and looked around the campus.
 That evening I toured East Carolina University.
 This tour was very different from the tour earlier that day.
 I met with two older EC Scholars and they gave me a personal tour around campus.
 It was very easy to make my decision that night because my decision had been made by the end of my tour of East Carolina University.

-My scholarship has enabled me to do many things.
-Because my family lives just outside of Greenville, attending East Carolina University has given me the ability to stay close to home.
+Since my family lives just outside of Greenville, attending East Carolina University has given me the ability to stay close to home.
 Being an EC Scholar also means that I am a member of the Honors College.
 The scholarship has given me the chance to participate in activities and classes dedicated to EC Scholars.
 Through the Honors College and EC Scholars program I have been able to serve as a leader in Greenville through community service.
 Not only did those opportunities make me feel like a part of the community, they showed me how much of a positive impact I am able to make.
 I will take these lessons and apply them to all of the communities I am a part of in the future.